The inhomogeneous Allen--Cahn equation and the existence of prescribed-mean-curvature hypersurfaces: Regularity of limit -varifolds

-\begin{Dfi} Let $g : N \to {\mathbb R}$ be a positive continuous function and let $V$ be an integral $n$-varifold on $N.$ We say that $V$ has \emph{quasi-embedded PMC$(g, 0)$ structure} near a point $Y \in {\rm spt} \, \|V\|$ if one of the following (depicted in figure~\ref{fig:PMC_structures}) holds: \begin{itemize} \item[(i)] $V$ near $Y$ is equal to the multiplicity 1 varifold $|D|$ for some $C^{2}$ embedded disk $D$ with a choice of continuous unit normal with respect to which the scalar mean curvature of $D$ is equal to $g$ everywhere; \item[(ii)] $V$ near $Y$ is equal to $q|D^{\prime}|$ for some even integer $q$ and a $C^{2}$ embedded minimal disk $D^{\prime}$; \item[(iii)] $\Theta \, (\|V\|, Y) = 2$ and $V$ near $Y$ is equal to $|D_{1}| + |D_{2}|$ for two distinct $C^{2}$ embedded disks $D_{1}$, $D_{2}$ having only tangential intersection, with each disk lying on one side of the other, having mean curvature vector pointing away from the other and having scalar mean curvature (with respect to the unit normal in the direction of the mean curvature vector) equal to $g$ everywhere; \item[(iv)] $\Theta \, (\|V\|, Y) = q$ and $V$ near $Y$ is equal to $|D| + (q-1)|D^{\prime}|$ for some odd integer $q \geq 3$ and two distinct $C^{2}$ embedded disks $D$, $D^{\prime}$ having only tangential intersection, with each disk lying on one side of the other, $D$ having mean curvature vector pointing away from $D^{\prime}$ and scalar mean curvature (with respect to the unit normal in the direction of the the mean curvature vector) equal to $g$ everywhere, and with $D^{\prime}$ being minimal; \item[(v)] $\Theta \, (\|V\|, Y) = q$ and $V$ near $Y$ is equal to $|D_{1}| + |D_{2}| + (q-2)|D^{\prime}|$ for some even integer $q \geq 4$ and three distinct $C^{2}$ embedded disks $D_{1}$, $D_{2}$, $D^{\prime}$ with each pair of disks having only tangential intersection, and where $D_{1}$, $D_{2}$ are precisely as in (iii) and $D^{\prime}$ is minimal and lies between $D_{1}$ and $D_{2}$. \end{itemize} \end{Dfi}
+\begin{Dfi}[{\sc quasi-embedded $PMC\, (g, 0)$ structure}] Let $g : N \to {\mathbb R}$ be a positive continuous function and let $V$ be an integral $n$-varifold on $N.$ We say that $V$ has \emph{quasi-embedded PMC$(g, 0)$ structure at $Y \in {\rm spt} \, \|V\|$} if one of the following (depicted in figure~\ref{fig:PMC_structures}) holds: \begin{itemize} \item[{\rm (i)}] $V$ in a neighborhood of $Y$ is equal to the multiplicity 1 varifold $|D|$ for some $C^{2}$ embedded disk $D$ with a choice of continuous unit normal with respect to which the scalar mean curvature of $D$ is equal to $g$ everywhere; \item[{\rm (ii)}] $V$ in a neighborhood of $Y$ is equal to $q|D^{\prime}|$ for some even integer $q$ and a $C^{2}$ embedded minimal disk $D^{\prime}$; \item[{\rm (iii)}] $\Theta \, (\|V\|, Y) = 2$ and $V$ in a neighborhood of $Y$ is equal to $|D_{1}| + |D_{2}|$ for two distinct $C^{2}$ embedded disks $D_{1}$, $D_{2}$ having only tangential intersection, with each disk lying on one side of the other, having mean curvature vector pointing away from the other and having scalar mean curvature (with respect to the unit normal in the direction of the mean curvature vector) equal to $g$ everywhere; \item[{\rm (iv)}] $\Theta \, (\|V\|, Y) = q$ and $V$ in a neighborhood of $Y$ is equal to $|D| + (q-1)|D^{\prime}|$ for some odd integer $q \geq 3$ and two distinct $C^{2}$ embedded disks $D$, $D^{\prime}$ having only tangential intersection, with each disk lying on one side of the other, $D$ having mean curvature vector pointing away from $D^{\prime}$ and scalar mean curvature (with respect to the unit normal in the direction of the the mean curvature vector) equal to $g$ everywhere, and with $D^{\prime}$ being minimal; \item[{\rm (v)}] $\Theta \, (\|V\|, Y) = q$ and $V$ in a neighborhood of $Y$ is equal to $|D_{1}| + |D_{2}| + (q-2)|D^{\prime}|$ for some even integer $q \geq 4$ and three distinct $C^{2}$ embedded disks $D_{1}$, $D_{2}$, $D^{\prime}$ with each pair of disks having only tangential intersection, and where $D_{1}$, $D_{2}$ are precisely as in {\rm (iii)} and $D^{\prime}$ is minimal and lies between $D_{1}$ and $D_{2}$. \end{itemize} \end{Dfi}

-\begin{Dfi} For a limit $(g, 0)$-varifold $V$ on $N$ (Definition~\ref{limit-varifold}), we define the singular set ${\rm sing} \, V$ to be the set of points $Y \in {\rm spt} \, \|V\|$ such that there is no neighborhood of $Y$ in which $V$ has quasi-embedded PMC$(g, 0)$ structure. \end{Dfi}